BlogFood & DrinkPractical Information

 • Be cautious with ice in drinks.
 In upmarket restaurants and major hotel chains, ice is almost certainly made from filtered or bottled water.
 In street food settings and local cafés, the origin of ice is less certain.
 Ask if unsure, or request drinks without ice (بدون ثلج / sans glace).

 • Avoid raw salads washed in tap water.
 Fresh salads, cut fruit, and raw vegetables in street stalls may have been washed in unfiltered tap water.
 This is a common source of traveller’s diarrhoea in Morocco.
-In reputable restaurants, this risk is lower.
+In reputable restaurants, this risk is lower — opt for cooked dishes in informal settings.

 • Showering and bathing are safe.
 You do not need to avoid tap water for bathing or showering.
 The risk applies to ingestion only — avoid swallowing water in the shower.